Hunger Strikers – The Horgan Brothers Collection

-This film captures the return to Ireland of Irish Republican prisoners who had been on hunger strike in Wormwood Scrubs prison, London.
-After the 1916 Rising a large number of Cork men were interned for their active role in the rebellion, many ending up being sent to Wormwood Scrubs and often resorting to hunger strike as a means of protest at their imprisonment.
-The largest hunger strike occurred in 1920 with 40 participants, when the prisoners were eventually released, and the Horgan Brothers were on hand to capture the moment.
+This film captures the return to Ireland of Irish Republican prisoners who had been on hunger strike in HM Prison Wormwood Scrubs, London.
+After the 1916 Rising a large number of Cork men were interned for their active role in the rebellion and often they resorted to hunger strikes as a means of protest.
+The largest hunger strike included 40 participants.
+When the prisoners were eventually released, the Horgan brothers were on hand to capture the moment.

 With kind permission from Jim Horgan.